 But these are all great reasons to get off our asses and stay active!

-What Are The Best Exercises For Lower Back Pain?
+Which Are The Best Exercises For Lower Back Pain?

-Now you can see why it's so important to stay active, it's time to tell you which kinds of activities and exercises you should be doing to help your chronic lower back pain.
+Now you can see why it's so important to stay active it's time to tell you which kinds of activities and exercises you should be doing to help your chronic lower back pain.

-Firstly, you need to keep in mind that the name of the game with chronic pain is to always exercise to a moderate intensity.
+Firstly you need to keep in mind that the name of the game with chronic pain is to always exercise to a moderate intensity.

-This has been shown time and again to be the best intensity for our pain.
+As this has been shown time and again to be the best intensity for our pain.